 Global Warming Essay

 Anyone who has read a recent global warming essay has no doubt read something that is sharply political in tone.
 There are those who take a strong stance and believe that man is causing global warming and there are those who are very doubtful about man’s contribution.
 Many of these essays attempt to answer the question, “is global warming real?”
 But, what is really being agreed upon?
+You have to play and get great bonuses in slots no deposit win real money here.
+Don’t miss your chance to become more rich.

 Global Warming – Everybody has heard of the term global warming, however how is this global phenomenon being defined?
 To some people, global warming simply is the gradual increase of the Earth’s temperature off of a slight excess of Carbon Dioxide being dumped into the air.
 Others are quick to point out that natural fluctuations, such as El Nino and cycles in the Moon’s orbit, also play a large part in global warming.
 The main argument about man’s role in global warming falls on a point of view that blames human activity for the increase in Earth’s temperature, while those that are against point to the natural cycles.